Generic BSN Program Updates

 By Darlene Finocchiaro PhD, RN, CRRN Associate Director and BSN chair

-This year we welcomed 63 new students for the class of 2019, as well as new courses and curriculum changes brought on by semester conversion.
+Last year we welcomed 63 new students for the class of 2019, as well as new courses and curriculum changes brought on by semester conversion.
 Although many courses only required simply unit conversion, content from several “quarter” courses were assimilated into one semester course.
 This was partly due to the CSU mandate to graduate students with a Bachelor’s Degree in 120 semester units, requiring a significant drop in units from 195 quarter units to 180 quarter or 120 semester units.
 Major changes included our first semester “Fundamentals” theory and clinical, which covers basic care, therapeutic communication, and professional practice issues.
 The clinical component focuses on these areas while concentrating on physical assessment skills in the hospital setting.
 Other changes include “Care Management” which combines case management with leadership/management dynamics, as well as additional units for pharmacology and nursing informatics.
 These new additions and changes to the curriculum will help our students become better clinicians and stronger leaders in the community.

 Outside the classroom, our students are making a difference.
 During the month of March, Alpha Tau Delta (ATD) members helped and facilitated the City of Hope “Be the Match Marrow Drive.”
 Recruiting 72 new registry members from Cal State LA over two days was noted as being “very successful” by the City of Hope organizers.
 It was exciting to see so many of the senior class participate as donors, which contributed to this event’s success.